Member News: November + December 2017

 Become a MAKE IT NEW Member

 With a two-year commitment, you will be a part of all the excitement of the Museum’s historic renovation and expansion project, enjoying Museum membership from major construction through our grand opening.
-By signing up now for two years, you can pre-pay and lock in current rates before the membership dues increase along with the added benefits and opportunities that come with a new, state-of-the-art facility.
-Don’t miss this LIMITED-TIME opportunity to join as a MAKE IT NEW Member.
+By signing up now for two years, you can pre-pay and lock in current membership rates before dues increase along with the added benefits that will come with a new, state-of-the-art facility.
+This limited-time opportunity is available through mid-2018!
+Click here for details.

 We can’t do what we do without the generous support of many individuals and organizations.